pokt-network/pocket/consensus/README.md

 This process is driven by:
 * A pace maker, that alerts the consensus flow about key timings in the block production process
   * `MinBlockTime`: The earliest time a leader node could reap the mempool and start proposing a new block
-  * `RoundTimeout`: How much time a round is allowed to take before calling for another
+  * `RoundTimeout`: How much time a round is allowed to take before calling for another one
   * Pacemaker uses a local clock and a node is only aware of the global pace through new round events
-* A random but deterministic process to elect the leader of each new round
+* A random but deterministic process to elect the leader of each round
-  * Given a unique random seed known to all validators and information about the current height and round being validated, any validator is able to know who is the leader of a round without the need to communicate with others
+  * Given a unique random seed known to all validators and information about the current (height, round) being validated, any validator is able to know who is the leader without needing to communicate with others
   * The leader election strategy aims to give validators a chance of leading the round proportional to their stake
   * Fallback to a round robin strategy if probabilistic election doesn't work
 * A consensus flow that aims to increment the height (thus block production) of the chain